harrisonlab/Metabarcoding_projects/ITS workflow.md

 ### SSU/58S/LSU removal

+It is debatable whether this is necessary - it can take a while to run.
+Quick method is to trim off the first 65 or so reads (forward only) in the UPARSE Cluster step (fourth parameter).

 #### Identify SSU, 5.8S  and LSU regions

 This will create a large number of array jobs on the cluster